Temporary Order Designating Dangerous Transmissible Diseases

 There is no specific treatment for fish infected with SVC and no vaccine to prevent the disease.
 Once natural water resources become infected, SVC may be impossible to eradicate and may pose a permanent threat to aquaculture facilities utilizing those water sources.

 LCMV is known to cause potentially fatal disease in humans and is capable of being spread by various rodent species.
-From time to time, outbreaks have occurred in the United States—necessitating swift investigation and disease containment strategies in order to protect human health.
+From time to time, outbreaks have occurred in the United States--necessitating swift investigation and disease containment strategies to protect human health.

 Transmission of EHV-1 occurs by direct or indirect contact with infective nasal discharges, aborted fetuses, placentas or placental fluids.
 Transmission can occur by means of coughing or sneezing over a distance of up to 35 feet, as well as by direct contact with infected horses, feed and equipment.

 There is currently no known method to reliably prevent the neurologic form of EHV-1 infection.
 Sound management practices, including isolation, are important to reduce the risk of infection with EHV-1.
 Maintaining appropriate vaccination protocols may also be prudent in an attempt to reduce the incidence of the respiratory form of EHV-1 infection, which may reduce the incidence of the neurologic form.